 Some communicable diseases also present a higher risk in pregnancy.
 For this reason, in the UK all pregnant women are offered the seasonal flu vaccine and the whooping cough vaccine and may be advised to have the hepatitis B vaccine if at risk.
-In Rotherham about 8 in 10 women take up the whooping cough vaccine, better than the England average.
-Provisional data from PHE shows 45.1% of Rotherham women who were pregnant took up the seasonal flu vaccination in monthly data 1 September 2019 to 29 February 2020 (cumulative uptake); England was 43.7% in comparison29.
+In Rotherham about eight in ten women take up the whooping cough vaccine, better than the England average.
+Provisional data from Public Health England (PHE) shows 45.1% of Rotherham women who were pregnant received the seasonal flu vaccination in monthly data 1 September 2019 to 29 February 2020 (cumulative uptake); England was 43.7% in comparison29.